ironhack-labs/lab-react-ironbeers/README.md

   <img src="https://user-images.githubusercontent.com/23629340/40707877-3c9dad42-63f2-11e8-8c95-4881bbde64a2.png" height="600px" />
 </div>

-## Part II - Iteration 6: Create New Beer With Image
+## Part II - Iteration 7: Create a New Beer With Image
 Make a separate page where you can create a beer with an image.
-This is mainly to practice the difference between controlled forms (thourgh state) and the escape hatch with refs.
-Later you can switch to using only creating beers with an image.
+This is mainly to practice the difference between controlled forms (through state) and the escape hatch with refs.
+Later you can switch to only creating beers with images.

-## Part II - Iteration 7: Delete a Beer
+## Part II - Iteration 8: Delete a Beer
 Make it possible to delete a beer.
 You can do this either in the detail page, list page or both.
 Note that you can only delete beers without owners or beers that are created by you while logged in.
 Check the documentation.

-## Part II - Iteration 6: Edit a Beer
+## Part II - Iteration 9: Edit a Beer
 Create an edit button on the detail page.
 If you click on it, you show the edit form.
 The form should be prepopulated with the data, except for the file upload.
+Only make the text fields editable by controlling the form.
 Redirect to the detail page of the same beer after the beer has been updated successfully.

+## Part II - Iteration 10: Edit a Beer with a File (Bonus)
+Extend iteration 9 with files.
+The input field for the image can't be prepopulated.
+You could create a second form on the page for the file field only.

 ### (Extra) Bonus Iteration: Filter the Beers